 | Shell Aviation Fuel oil, gas, and water reserves.
-This includes a £55 million, 10-year research project in conjunction with Imperial College London, Shell, and Qatar Petroleum.
-Qatar recognises that the world will need a mix of energy resources to meet growing global demand.
+This includes a \$70 million, 10-year research project in conjunction with Imperial College London, Shell, and Qatar Petroleum.
+Qatar recognizes that the world will need a mix of energy resources to meet growing global demand.
 Through the work of QSRTC and its partners in Qatar and abroad, the future looks bright for cleaner and more efficient energy sources.

 Education and Sport

-Page 50

-WISF: World Innovation Summit for Education

 Page 52

+Page 54

 Programming a Digital Future for Qatar

-Page 54

-World-Leading Research: Aspetar Sports Medicine & Injury Research Centre

 Page 56

+World Leading Research: Aspetar Sports Medicine & Injury Research Center

+Page 58

 Royal Ascot and Qatar: A Model Partnership

+Education and Sport |

 WISE:

-World Innovation Summit for Education

-Education is the driver of human development and Qatar Foundation's World Innovation Summit for Education (WISE) is a celebration of innovative and collaborative educational projects that work to build a prosperous future.
+World Innovation Summit for Education Education is the driver of human development and Qatar Foundation's World Innovation Summit for Education (WISE) is a celebration of innovative and collaborative educational projects that work to build a prosperous future.

-since 2009, WISE has built a thriving, global, and multi-sectoral community, which generates fruitful dialogue and productive partnerships to deliver quality education.
-WISE works towards bridging the gap between the education systems currently in place and those required to meet the needs of future generations.
+since 2009, WISE has built a thriving global, and multi-sectoral community, which generates fruitful dialogue and productive partnerships to deliver quality education.
+WISE works towards bridging the widening gap between the education systems currently in place and those required to meet the needs of future generations.
 Through an annual conference held in Doha, and a range of initiatives, WISE is a platform for creative thinking, debate, and purposeful action.
 As the world's challenges appear increasingly intractable, QF and WISE champion the belief that education is the key to addressing these challenges: poverty, conflict, challenging geographies, and inequality, to name a few.
-WISE's initiatives include an "Accelerator" programme to support and develop innovation in the field of education.
-Through mentorship programmes, WISE selects projects with the potential for scalability, with a view to increasing impact and addressing specific needs.
-The programme allows Qatar to share learnings in the field of education to a global audience, with the current cohort of applicants hailing from countries as diverse as Canada, the Philippines, the Netherlands, and Australia.
-WISE also seeks to recognise those providing an outstanding, world-class contribution to education through the WISE Prize for Education.
-Every year, laureates are awarded £385,000 to continue their exemplary work and advocate for education worldwide.
-Previous winners include Dr Sakena Yacoobi, Ms Ann Cotton, Ms Vicky Colbert, Dr Madhav Chavan, and Sir Fazle Hasan Abed.
-Dr Yacoobi, for example, founded the Afghan Institute of Learning, an organisation that provides teacher training to Afghan women to support education for children.
-Dr Chavan received an award for his role as CEO-President of Pratham, an organisation that reaches three million primary school-aged children in India every year.
+WISE's initiatives include an "Accelerator" program to support and develop innovation in the field of education.
+Through mentorship programs, WISE selects projects with the potential for scalability, with a view to increasing impact and addressing specific needs.
+The program allows Qatar to share learnings in the field of education to a global audience, with the current cohort of applicants hailing from countries as diverse as Canada, the Philippines, the Netherlands, and Australia.
+WISE also seeks to recognize those providing an outstanding, world-class contribution to education through the WISE Prize for Education.
+Every year, laureates are awarded \$500,000 to continue their exemplary work and advocate for education worldwide.
+Previous winners include Dr Sakena Yacoobi, Ms Ann Cotton, Ms Vicky Colbert, Dr Madhav Chavan and Sir Fazle Hasan Abed.
+Dr Yacoobi for example, founded the Afghan Institute of Learning, an organization that provides teacher training to Afghan women to support education for children.
+Dr Chavan received an award for his role as CEO-President of Pratham, an organization that reaches three million primary school children in India every year.